 As the number of these retro machines are expanding in the region, we at CRME are doing our part to help encourage this trend and to raise global awareness of our niche community.

-Del Gasan, who has become a recognizable member of the local and international Cafe Racer Community launched Cafe Racers Middle East (C.R.M.E) in July 2013 as a way of giving people in the region a base, a forum to share ideas, ask about parts and share their bikes and experiences.
+Del Gasan, who has become a recognisable member of the local and international Cafe Racer Community launched Cafe Racers Middle East (C.R.M.E) in July 2013 as a way of giving people in the region a base, a forum to share ideas, ask about parts and share their bikes and experiences.
 In addition we wanted to also show the international biker community what we could do.

 Cafe Racers Middle East have always been supportive of the local builders, garages, regional bike mags, competitions and bloggers whom help us build our culture and community.
 We at C.R.M.E have been fortunate enough to make contacts with groups such as Karachi Café Racers, Indonesia Café racers, Beirut Cafe Racers, London Cafe and Customs, Japan Café Racers, Sydney Café racers and the Distinguished Gentlemen’s Ride.